• Skip to primary navigation

 • ×

-Home » Vegetarian Filipino Recipes » Easy & Delicious Kwek Kwek
+Home » Vegetarian Filipino Recipes » Best Kwek Kwek Recipe

-This popular Filipino street food made of fried hard-boiled quail eggs coated with orange batter is so delicious, easy to make, and rich in protein.
-It’s one of the favorites of Filipinos because it’s inexpensive, kid-friendly, and addicting!
+This Kwek Kwek Recipe is a popular Filipino street food made of fried hard-boiled quail eggs coated with orange batter is so delicious, easy to make, and rich in protein.
+It's one of the favorites of Filipinos because it's inexpensive, kid-friendly, and addicting!

 Looking for more Authentic Filipino Recipes?
 Try my Kangkong with Quail Eggs, Filipino Siopao, Atsara (Pickled Green Papaya), or my Easy Filipino Macaroni Salad.